 From 2010 to 2011, Mr. Koukios served as Special Counsel to then-FBI Director Robert S. Mueller, III, advising the Director and other FBI executives on criminal policy issues, preparing FBI Executive Management for congressional testimony, representing the FBI at interagency meetings, and acting as a liaison between FBI and other DOJ components.

-Mr. Koukios has been named a “recognized practitioner” in FCPA (Nationwide) by Chambers USA, "recommended" for corporate investigations and white-collar defense by Legal 500, an “expert” in investigations by Who’s Who Legal, and an “Attorney Who Matters” by the Ethisphere Institute for making an impact in the area of ethics and compliance.
+Mr. Koukios has been named a “Recognized Practitioner” in FCPA (Nationwide) by Chambers USA, "recommended" for corporate investigations and white-collar defense by Legal 500, an “Expert” and a “Thought Leader” in investigations by Who’s Who Legal, and an “Attorney Who Matters” by the Ethisphere Institute for making an impact in the area of ethics and compliance.
 He also received the Assistant Attorney General’s Distinguished Service Award in recognition for his work on the Esquenazi and Duperval trials during his time at DOJ.

 Mr. Koukios is an adjunct professor of trial advocacy at the Georgetown University Law Center.

-Mr. Koukios has been named a “recognized practitioner” in FCPA (Nationwide) by Chambers USA, "recommended" for corporate investigations and white-collar defense by Legal 500, an “expert” in investigations by Who’s Who Legal, and an “Attorney Who Matters” by the Ethisphere Institute for making an impact in the area of ethics and compliance.
+Mr. Koukios has been named a “Recognized Practitioner” in FCPA (Nationwide) by Chambers USA, "recommended" for corporate investigations and white-collar defense by Legal 500, an “Expert” and a “Thought Leader” in investigations by Who’s Who Legal, and an “Attorney Who Matters” by the Ethisphere Institute for making an impact in the area of ethics and compliance.
 Last year, Mr. Koukios was honored with JDSupra’s “Reader’s Choice Top Author 2017” award for his work on the firm's “Top Ten International Anti-Corruption Developments” monthly newsletter.
 He was also featured as one of the “Lateral All-Stars: The Splashiest Hires of 2015” by The American Lawyer when he joined Morrison & Foerster from the U.S. Department of Justice’s Fraud Section.
 While at DOJ, he received the Assistant Attorney General’s Distinguished Service Award in recognition for his work on the Esquenazi and Duperval trials.

 James Koukios featured on CNBC's American Greed (1/30/2017)